 We account for our futures activities under SFAS 133, which requires us to value our futures contracts at fair market value in our financial statements.
 Our futures contracts historically have not qualified for hedge accounting, and therefore we have recorded any changes in the fair market value of these contracts directly in our consolidated statements of operations in the line item "derivative (gains) losses" along with any realized gains or losses during the period.
 In the future, we will attempt to qualify all of our futures contracts for hedge accounting under SFAS 133, but there can be no assurances that we will be successful in doing so.
 At March 31, 2009, we had two futures contracts that did qualify for hedge accounting.
-To the extent that all or some of our futures contracts do not qualify for hedge accounting, we could incur significant increases and decreases in our net income and stockholders' equity in the future based on fluctuations in the market value of our futures contracts from quarter to quarter.
-For example, we experienced a derivative gain of \$33.1 million and \$5.7 million for the three months ended September 30, 2005, and June 30, 2008, respectively, and experienced derivative losses of \$19.9 million, \$0.3 million, \$65.0 million, \$13.7 million, \$6.0 million, \$0.3 million and \$0.2 million for the three months ended December 31, 2005, March 31, 2006, September 30, 2006, December 31, 2009, respectively.
-We had no derivative gains or losses for the three months ended June 30, 2006, March 31, 2007, June 30, 2007, December 31, 2007, December 31, 2007, December 31, 2007, December 31, 2008.
+To the extent that all or some of our futures contracts do not qualify for hedge accounting, we could incur significant increases and decreases in our net income and stockholders' equity in the future based on fluctuations in the market value of our futures contracts from quarter.
+For example, we experienced a derivative gain of \$33.1 million and \$5.7 million for the three months ended September 30, 2005 and June 30, 2008, respectively, and experienced derivative losses of \$19.9 million, \$0.3 million, \$0.3 million and \$0.2 million for the three months ended December 31, 2005, March 31, 2006, September 30, 2006, December 31, 2007, September 30, 2007, September 30, 2007, September 31, 2007, December 31, 2007, June 30, 2007, September 30, 2007, December 31, 2007, and March 31, 2008.
 Any negative fluctuations may cause our stock price to decline due to our failure to meet or exceed the expectations of securities analysts or investors.